-Now if you are up to the debate...
+Now if you are up for the hypostatic debate...

 You who have been redeemed, consider who it is who hangs on the cross for you, whose death gives life to the dead, whose passing is mourned by heaven and earth, while even the hard stones are split.
 Consider how great he is; consider what he is.